firemark/fractalang/docs/_sources/reference/actions/cursor.rst.txt

    Reverse last *N* (determined by action value) actions which modifing the cursor.

-   Non-cursor actions are ignored (because don't modify the cursor).
+   Non-cursor actions are ignored (because they don't modify the cursor).

    Note that painting a line or arcline are modifing cursor too.